guigrpa/giu/README.md

 - Flexibility:
     + If you use the ES6 sources and Webpack 2, you can bundle only the components you need, nothing more.
 For example, if you `import Modal`, you will not embed Redux, which you will if you `import Modals`.
     + If you need a simple confirmation modal, use `Modal` directly.
 If you need stacked modals and more state control, include a `Modals` component at the top of your app and use the provided API.
 If you need even more control, use the exported `modalReducer` and `modalActions` (action creators) with your own application's Redux store.
 Same for `Notifications`and `Floats`.
-    + In form components (`TextInput`, `Select`, `Textarea`...), choose whether you want giu to handle state for you (and then retrieve the component's value when e.g. the user clicks on Submit) or you want full control from outside.
+    + In form components (`TextInput`, `Select`, `Textarea`...), choose whether you want Giu to handle state for you (and then retrieve the component's value when e.g. the user clicks on Submit) or you want full control from outside.
     + Styles: lightweight styles are included for some components, but you can always customise the appearance including your own `style` attributes.
 - Nice touches:
     + Textarea with auto-resize